Fees and Funding

 The University offers a variety of scholarship programmes based on academic excellence, giving the brightest candidates from around the world the opportunity to pursue graduate study.
 You can find out more about scholarships, plus other graduate funding opportunities from the University's Graduate Funding pages.
 The helpful fees, funding and scholarship search tool will enable you to find out about the cost of studying and living at Oxford, as well as discover scholarship opportunities.

-There is no separate application process for this scholarship: to be considered, please submit your application for graduate study by the relevant January deadline for your course.
+DeepMind ScholarshipsDuring the 2019/20 academic year, four DeepMind Computer Science Scholarships will be awarded to students wishing to pursue a Master’s degree in Oxford’s Department of Computer Science.
+They are open to individuals who are ordinarily resident in the UK and who belong to one or more of the following groups: identifying as female, BME, or from households with traditionally low progression to higher education.
+The scholarship programme will play a key role in enabling Oxford to widen participation in the subject at graduate level.
+There is no separate application process for this scholarship: to be considered, please submit your application for graduate study by the January deadline for the course.
 If you fulfil the eligibility criteria, you will be automatically considered for these scholarships.
-Selection is expected to take place by the end of April 2018.
+Selection is expected to take place by the end of April 2019.
 Please see the Standard scholarship selection terms for more information about the application and selection process.

 The MSc in Computer Science is a full-time course, and extremely intensive, so you would not be able take on any form of employment whilst studying.

 The University's extensive Careers Service is available to support you in finding employment – or opportunities for further study – once you have completed your course with us.
 The Careers Service is open to Oxford graduates for life.